yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-nodejs.md

 ## <a name="introduction"></a>Introduction

-This tutorial will guide you through the creation of a custom authentication plugin for Tyk with a gRPC based plugin with NodeJS.
+This tutorial will guide you through the creation of a custom authentication plugin for Tyk with a gRPC based plugin written in NodeJS.

 For additional information about gRPC, check the official documentation [here](https://grpc.io/docs/guides/index.html).